Suicide

 2024-0295 30 May 2024 Suffolk

-Concerns summary Child services lacked systems to treat vulnerable parents (e.g., Claire's Law recipients) as higher risk in child care investigations, failing to assess the mental health impact of child removal processes or provide independent support.
+Concerns summary (AI summary) Child services lacked systems to treat vulnerable parents (e.g., Claire's Law recipients) as higher risk in child care investigations, failing to assess the mental health impact of child removal processes or provide independent support.
 Funding for specialist therapy was also problematic.

 Christopher MacGillivray